voicebase/voicebase-docs/docs/how-to-guides/v2tov3.md

 ```

 ### Keyword Spotting
-Is now set under ‘spotting’ not ‘keywords’ and groups have a key of ‘groupName’.
+Keyword Spotting is now configured under ‘spotting’ not ‘keywords’ and groups have a key of ‘groupName’.
 *Note:* This allows you to create a Keyword Spotting Group and populate it from within the configuration.

 v3: